 Calibrating Temperature Measurement Devices

-Infrared Blackbody Calibrators are used for calibrating noncontact temperature measurement equipment such as thermal cameras and pyrometers.
+Infrared Blackbody Calibrators are used for calibrating non-contact temperature measurement equipment – such as infrared thermometers, thermal cameras, and pyrometers.
 These use a surface of “perfect” emissivity (between 0.95 and 0.98) that is heated to a known temperature and compared with the reading from the device.

 (Note, that while accuracy depends on the quality of the temperature measurement within the Blackbody Calibrator, and may only be with 1%, repeatability should be very high).

 Product Quality and DocumentationIn many industries, simply controlling temperature is insufficient – documentation is essential.
 Having documentation, such as a calibration certificate, is important for several reasons:

 A calibration certificate provides traceability – establishing a documented chain of measurement from the device being calibrated to a recognized standard.
 It ensures compliance with quality standards, regulations, and a wide range of industry-specific requirements.